Tom Suozzi: 2016

-In June 2016, Suozzi won a five-way Democratic primary in New York's 3rd congressional district.
+In June 2016, Suozzi, endorsed by Queens Borough President Melinda Katz, won a five-way Democratic primary in New York's 3rd congressional district, with 35% of the vote, defeating among others future New York State Assemblyman Steve Stern and future New York State Senator Anna Kaplan.
 He was endorsed by The New York Times, Newsday, and The Island Now.
 He defeated Republican state senator Jack Martins in the general election on November 8, 53% to 47% and began representing New York's 3rd congressional district in the 115th United States Congress in January 2017.

 2018

 In June 2018, Suozzi won the Democratic primary unopposed.
 In the general election, he defeated Republican nominee Dan DeBono 59% to 41%.

 2020

 In June 2020, Suozzi won a three-way Democratic primary in New York's 3rd congressional district with 66.5% of the votes.
 In the general election, he defeated Republican nominee George Santos 56% to 43%.